andrei-trofin/Improbabilii-Facebook-Stats/README.md

 <br>
 <br>

-Coming up with what graphs I can draw from my data and how to arrange it in such a way that I can draw them was particularly interesting, as it led the way towards the next step: what kind of features can I use to make a prediction?
+The process of coming up with ideas for useful graphs and their arrangement was fascinating.
+It also led the way towards the next step: what kind of features can I use to make a prediction?

 </details>